Transfer news: West Ham sign Spain talent Fornals in £24m deal | Goal.com

 The 23-year-old was a regular with the Liga side in the 2018-19 campaign, with the Yellow Submarine finishing 14th in the table and reaching the quarter-finals for the Europa League, where they were beaten by Valencia.

-Indeed, he created 22 chances from open play in Europe's secondary competiton last season, with only Eintracht Frankfurt's Filip Kostic (27) having made more.
+Indeed, he created 22 chances from open play in Europe's secondary competition last season, with only Eintracht Frankfurt's Filip Kostic (27) having made more.

 The Hammers have confirmed that Fornals, who is part of Spain's squad for the Under-21 European Championship, has signed a five-year contract with the Premier League club, with the option for a further year.